basho/basho_docs/source/riak/references/appendices/comparisons/Riak-Compared-to-MongoDB.md

 	</td>
     </tr>
     <tr>
-        <td>Multi-Data Center Replication and Awareness</td>
+        <td>Multi-Datacenter Replication and Awareness</td>

 		<td>Riak features two distinct types of replication.
-Users can replicate to any number of nodes in one cluster (which is usually contained within one data center over a LAN) using the Apache 2.0 database.
-Riak Enterprise, Basho's commercial extension to Riak, is required for Multi-Data Center deployments (meaning the ability to run active Riak clusters in N data centers).
+Users can replicate to any number of nodes in one cluster (which is usually contained within one datacenter over a LAN) using the Apache 2.0 licensed database.
+Riak Enterprise, Basho's commercial extension to Riak, is required for Multi-Datacenter deployments (meaning the ability to run active Riak clusters in N datacenters).

 		<ul>
 			<li><a href="http://basho.com/products/riak-enterprise/">Riak Enterprise</a></li>
 		</ul>

 		</td>
-        <td>MongoDB can be configured to run in multiple data centers via various options.
+        <td>MongoDB can be configured to run in multiple datacenters via various options.

 			<ul>
-			  <li><a href="http://www.mongodb.org/display/DOCS/Data+Center+Awareness">Data Center Awareness</a></li>
+			        <li><a href="http://www.mongodb.org/display/DOCS/Data+Center+Awareness">Datacenter Awareness</a></li>
 			</ul>

 	</td>